ejolie/TIL/README.md

 ```

 ## Deploy
-I recommend you to read a official document of [docsify.js](https://docsify.js.org/#/deploy).
+I recommend you to read an official document of [docsify.js](https://docsify.js.org/#/deploy).

 You can deploy files to GitHub Pages, Netlify, etc.